rahimnagori/react-journey/README.md

 - State can not be and shouldn't be directly updated.
 - Whenever a state variable updates / changes React re-render the component.

+### useEffect()

+- A normal JS function with some specific use.
+- It consist of a callback function and a dependency array.
+- It is idea for initial API call to load the data.
+- Code inside useEffect is executed after the component renders.

 ## Virtual DOM

 - JavaScript representation of actual DOM is virtual DOM.